Clinical Research in New Zealand

 The ANZCTR meets the requirements of the ICMJE register policy and is consistent with the proposed WHO portal.

-Regulatory Approval in New Zealand is straight forward, one approval covers all sites, and it is required for either:
+Regulatory Approval in New Zealand is straight forward.
+One approval covers all sites is required for either:

 - conducting a clinical trial involving a non-licensed product